 Once these factors are considered, accountants are able to determine the net worth of doctors in order to determine the appropriate amount of debts and assets that should be distributed as marital property during divorce.

-No matter what stage of your career you are in, it is vital that you contact a divorce attorney in Gainesville, FL for representation.
 An established doctor will most likely be deemed as having a considerably higher value than a doctor in school for training, or even a doctor in residency.
-In fact, the more years of experience and establishment that a doctor has within the medical field, the more valuable he/she will be perceived during divorce proceedings.
-To protect your assets, allow a divorce lawyer to assist you.
+In fact, the more years of experience and establishment that a doctor has within the medical field, the more valuable he or she may be perceived during a divorce proceeding.

 During high-asset divorces, many issues can emerge that can prolong and complicate the divorce proceedings.

 Hostile feelings.
-Being hurt by someone who you pledged your life to can be a devastating experience and it often contributes to poor decisions during divorce.
-Because of hostile feelings of the desire to gain revenge against the opposing party, many individuals choose to fight for ridiculously large percentages of the other’s profit, or purposely behave in a non-cooperative manner during negotiations.
+Because of hostile feelings of the desire to gain revenge against the opposing party, many individuals choose to fight for ridiculously large percentages of the other’s profit or purposely behave in a non-cooperative manner during negotiations.

 Lack of agreement.
-Many times, spouses have a difficult time agreeing to the terms and conditions of a divorce.
-Whether it is alimony, spousal support or child sharing arrangements, many people are simply unable to reach a consensus.
+Spouses may have difficulty agreeing to the terms and conditions of a divorce — whether it is alimony, spousal support or child sharing arrangements.

 Failure to disclose all financial records.
-The truth about individuals with top businesses and/or high assets is that they often have more than one source of income and multiple locations in which their money is stored.
-In order to ensure that all funds are accounted for to accurately calculate and distribute assets during a divorce, it is imperative that both parties locate and present all of their financial records (including secret bank accounts).
-Failure to do so may compromise the equitable distribution of property process.
+To ensure that all funds are accounted for to accurately calculate and distribute assets during a divorce, the parties must identify all of their financial records.
+Failure to do so may compromise the equitable distribution of property and assets.

-Although there are multiple strategies and methods of divorce proceedings that spouses may opt for, divorces can be categorized in two distinct categories: uncontested divorces and contested divorces.
-While the former refers to divorces in which spouses are able to agree and collaboratively work on solutions, the latter reflects circumstances in which spouses are unable to reach agreements on marital issues.
-Spouses involved in contested divorces typically experience disagreement on issues such as child custody and time sharing arrangements, spousal support/alimony, property division and debt division.
-So, what exactly is a highly contested divorce?
+In uncontested divorce proceedings, spouses are able to agree and collaboratively work on solutions.
+Contested divorces reflect circumstances in which spouses are unable to reach agreements on marital issues.
+Spouses involved in contested divorces typically experience disagreement on issues such as child custody and time-sharing arrangements and spousal support or alimony, among others issues.